The significant impact of the COVID-19 pandemic is being felt in all corners of the world.

-If management is seen to be abandoning ship (and employees) during the crisis, it can cause damage long after the organisations goes back to business as usual.
+If management is seen to be abandoning ship (and employees) during the crisis, it can cause damage long after the organisation goes back to business as usual.
 Studies show that transparency is the number one factor in employee happiness.

 Transparency and communication, two key elements of a thriving digital workforce.
 Encourage your leadership team to reassure employees, acknowledging and where possible, providing solutions to their key concerns.

 Discuss news relating to the crisis, as well as updated goals, visions, product offerings, market news, clients, workers, successes and failures via news articles, blog posts, social updates and newsletter features.

 Choose a system with multi-media support for video and gif sharing to break up the text and improve engagement.

 Related reading: [Blog post] The Rise of Social Feeds

 7. Digitally Connecting Employees

-While a large part of creating a great employee experience comes from the actions of the organisation, the other key component is the actions of the other employees.
+While a large part of enhancing the employee experience comes from the actions of the organisation, the other key component is the actions of the other employees.

 A crisis can bring out the worst in people (panic-buying by healthy individuals preventing supplies for the most vulnerable in our society), but it can also bring out the best in people.

 Chances are, you have employees who want to help those who have been greatly affected by the crisis - whether that be other employees, customers or the general public.

 One of the advantages of digital transformation in crisis control is that an intranet allows you to create a dedicated area on your intranet where employees can easily connect with and offer assistance to one another.
 Have a large and geographically dispersed workforce?
 Create separate hubs and/or use security groups to show and hide appropriate content to different employees.

 This can include anything from a 'classifieds' posting where people can offer to do grocery runs for other employees who are in quarantine, ask if fellow employees take care of their pets while they in turn, take care of a loved one, and so on.